StevenCash/Book-Lists/Trains.md

 This, to me, is the most important book a model railroader can read.
 It explains how to design a layout to actually work.
 An absolute necessity.

+### **Railroad Signaling** by Brian Solomon

+This is a good book to read to learn general knowledge about the signals used in railroad operation.
+It isn't geared to model railroads and isn't an operational guide, it is more of a history of railroad signaling.

 ## **Links**